mreilaender/Python_CSV/README.md

 - PySide (1.2.4)

 # Known Bugs
-- When saving, there will be a blank row between all rows
+- When saving, there will be a blank row between all rows (in the saved CSV File)
 - When a file has blank rows, nothing will be displayed (interacts with the first bug)

 # ToDo